-We are in the top five in our industry, usually number 2 or 3 in our market place depending on the country of operation.
-We sell through brick and mortar stores and through three e-commerce platforms.
+We are a branded retailer in the top five in our industry, usually number 2 or 3 in our market place depending on the country of operation.
+We are a branded retailer, selling through brick and mortar stores and through three e-commerce platforms.
 I’m responsible for the direct-to-consumer business as opposed to the franchise or wholesaling operations.
 My direct reports include merchandising, product development, marketing, and e-commerce teams.

-On the demand side, obviously, we had to close hundreds of stores, furlough thousands of employees, and then digitize hundreds of other team members to enable them to work from home.
-Beyond our IT organization, we actually deputized tech-savvy colleagues to support the preparation of laptops and had the entire organization up and running within about four weeks as I recall.
+On the demand side, obviously, we had to close hundreds of stores and furlough thousands of employees.
+Next, we digitized hundreds of other team members to enable them to work from home.
+Beyond our IT organization, we actually deputized tech-savvy colleagues to support the preparation of laptops.
+We had the entire organization up and running within about four weeks as I recall.
 We moved to MS Teams and virtual meetings essentially overnight and a little bit later migrated to Salesforce Commerce Cloud for our e-commerce operations.

 So sales from our stores obviously disappeared overnight.
 Millions of units of inventory were stuck at the border all over the world and we had to claw that inventory back to whatever distribution center we could, essentially quadrupling our inventory, which turned out to be a good thing, because we also managed an aggressive pivot to digital marketing and within three months we had an online business that equaled our pre-lockdown revenue, so all that inventory came in really handy.